-Dropmore Infant School is able to offer wraparound care on site from 8.00am and after school care until 5.30pm for a maximum of 8 children.
+Dropmore Infant School is able to offer wraparound care on site from 8.00am and after school care until 5.30pm - Monday to Thursday, 4pm on Fridays.
 During these sessions the children are able to use the cottage, cottage garden & outdoor classroom.
 Please see the 'Parent Information' section of our website for further details.

-SCHOOL TERM AND HOLIDAY DATES FOR 2022-2023
+SCHOOL TERM AND HOLIDAY DATES FOR 2023/2024